 Best In-Ear/Earbuds Headphones under $400

-A few examples of headphones under $400 that didn't make the cut:
+A few examples of high end headphones that didn't make the cut:

 - Sennheiser PXC 550.
 The wired version of the P5.
 Great build and sound quality but not the most comfortable fit for everyone.
 See our review

 - Bose QuietComfort 35.Simple and comfortable wireless design.
 Great isolation but slightly leaky at high volumes.
 See our review